krzemienski/awesome-from-stars/README.md

 * [brennercruvinel/CCPlugins](https://github.com/brennercruvinel/CCPlugins): Best Claude Code framework that actually save time.
 Built by a dev tired of typing "please act like a senior engineer" in every conversation.
 * [RonitSachdev/ccundo](https://github.com/RonitSachdev/ccundo): ccundo seamlessly integrates with Claude Code to provide granular undo functionality.
 It reads directly from Claude Code's session files to track file operations and allows you to selectively revert changes with full preview and cascading safety.
 * [ryoppippi/ccusage](https://github.com/ryoppippi/ccusage): A CLI tool for analyzing Claude Code usage from local JSONL files.
-* [ccxt/ccxt](https://github.com/ccxt/ccxt): A JavaScript / TypeScript / Python / C# / PHP / Go cryptocurrency trading API with support for more than 100 bitcoin/altcoin exchanges
+* [ccxt/ccxt](https://github.com/ccxt/ccxt): A cryptocurrency trading API with more than 100 exchanges in JavaScript / TypeScript / Python / C# / PHP / Go
 * [TysonWorks/cdk-examples](https://github.com/TysonWorks/cdk-examples): AWS CDK Examples Repository
 * [cdk8s-team/cdk8s](https://github.com/cdk8s-team/cdk8s): Define Kubernetes native apps and abstractions using object-oriented programming
 * [OpenVisualCloud/CDN-Transcode-Sample](https://github.com/OpenVisualCloud/CDN-Transcode-Sample): Media transcoding is a key function for live video broadcasting, streaming, and video on demand use cases in a CDN network.
 The CDN Transcode sample (not a finished product) provides a reference pipeline to build an out-of-box 1:N CDN streaming transcode service example.